SciRuby/daru-view/README.md

 Most of the things similar to Rails application (syntax of the view part of the application).

-- User can try examples, that is added in spec/dummy_nanoc.
+- User can try examples, that is added in [Demo web applicatioons (Rails, Sinatra, Nanoc)](https://github.com/Shekharrajak/demo_daru-view).
 To setup the rails app, run following commands :

 ```
 bundle install